 Cysts can feel either soft or hard.
 When close to the surface of the breast, cysts can feel like a large blister, smooth on the outside, but fluid-filled on the inside.
 When they are deep in breast tissue, cysts will feel like hard lumps because they are covered with tissue.

 Your healthcare provider may find a cyst during a physical exam.
 He or she may confirm the diagnosis with a mammogram or ultrasound.
 You may also have a fine-needle aspiration.
 This involves guiding a very fine needle into the cyst and drawing fluid from it (aspiration).
 This also serves as the treatment for this condition.
 Once the fluid is aspirated, the cyst collapses and disappears.
 But, cysts can reappear later, in which case they are simply drained again.
 Cysts are seldom cancerous (malignant).

 Fibroadenomas are solid, smooth, firm, noncancerous (benign) lumps that are most commonly found in women in their 20s and 30s.
 They are the most common benign lumps in women and can occur at any age.
 They are increasingly being seen in postmenopausal women who are taking hormone therapy.

 The painless lump feels rubbery and moves around freely.
 You may find one yourself.
 Fibroadenomas vary in size and can grow anywhere in the breast tissue.

 How are fibroadenomas diagnosed and treated?

-While fibroadenoma does not lead to cancer, there is a type of fibroadenoma that has been linked to an increased risk of cancer, particularly in women with a family history of the disease.
+While most fibroadenomas do not lead to cancer, there is a type of fibroadenoma that has been linked to an increased risk of cancer, particularly in women with a family history of the disease.